Proper Hamiltonian Cycles in Edge-Colored Multigraphs: Introduction

 Formally, let $I_c=\{1,2,\ldots, c\}$ be a set of $c \geq 2$ colors.
 Throughout this paper $G^c$ denotes a \emph{c-edge-colored multigraph} such that each edge is colored with one color in $I_c$ and no two edges joining the same pair of vertices have the same color.
 Let $V(G^c)$ and $E(G^c)$ be the vertex set and the edge set of $G^c$ respectively.
 Set $n=|V(G^c)|$ and $m=|E(G^c)|$.
-If $H$ is a set of vertices of $G^c$ and $x$ is a vertex of $G^c$, then $N^i_H(x)$ denotes the set of vertices of $H$ adjacent to $x$ with an edge of color $i$ and $d^i_H(x)$ denotes its cardinality.
+If $H$ is either a set of vertices or a subgraph of $G^c$, and $x$ is a vertex of $G^c$, then $N^i_H(x)$ denotes the set of vertices of $H$ adjacent to $x$ with an edge of color $i$ and $d^i_H(x)$ denotes its cardinality.
 Whenever $H$ contains all the vertices of $G^c$, we write $N^i(x)$ instead of $N^i_{G^c}(x)$.
 The \emph{colored i-degree} of a vertex $x$, denoted by $d^i(x)$, is the cardinality of $N^i(x)$.
 The \emph{rainbow degree} of a vertex $x$, denoted by $rd(x)$, is the number of different colors on the edges incident to $x$.
 The \emph{rainbow degree} of a multigraph $G^c$, denoted by $rd(G^c)$, is the minimum rainbow degree among its vertices.
-An edge with endpoints $x$ and $y$ is denoted by $xy$, and its color by $c(xy)$.
+An edge with endpoints $x$ and $y$ is denoted by $xy$, and by $c(xy)$ we denote the set of colors present on the edges between $x$ and $y$.
 The \emph{rainbow complete multigraph} is the one having all possible colored edges between any pair of vertices (its number of edges is therefore $c\binom{n}{2}$).
 The \emph{complement} of a multigraph $G^c$ denoted by $\overline{G^c}$, is a multigraph with the same vertices as $G^c$ and an edge $vw \in E(\overline{G^c})$ on colour $i$ if and only if $vw \notin E(G^c)$ on that colour.
 We say that an edge $xy$ is a \emph{missing edge} of $G^c$ if $xy \in E(\overline{G^c})$.
-The graph $G^i$ is the spanning subgraph of $G^c$ with edges only in colour $i$.
 A subgraph of $G^c$ is said to be \emph{properly colored} or just \emph{proper}, if any two adjacent edges in this subgraph differ in color.
 A \emph{path} is a sequence of different vertices $v_1v_2\ldots v_k$ such that $v_i$ is adjacent to $v_{i+1}$ for $i=1,\ldots,k-1$.
-If $v_k$ is adjacent to $v_1$ then $v_1v_2\ldots v_kv_1$ is called a \emph{cycle}.
+For $k\geq 3$, if $v_k$ is adjacent to $v_1$ then $v_1v_2\ldots v_kv_1$ is called a \emph{cycle}.
 A \emph{Hamiltonian path} (\emph{cycle}) is a path (cycle) containing all vertices of the multigraph.
 A \emph{proper Hamiltonian path} (\emph{cycle}) is a Hamiltonian path (cycle) that is properly colored.
 All multigraphs are assumed to be connected.
 Throughout this paper we will abbreviate colors $red$, $blue$ and $green$ with $r$, $b$ and $g$.
 For example, we will write $d^r(x)$ instead of $d^{red}(x)$.

 The following results for edge-colored multigraphs will be useful in our work.

 \begin{theorem}[\cite{Abouelaoualim2010}] Let $G^c$ be a $2$-edge-colored multigraph on $n$ vertices colored with $\{r,b\}$.
 If for every vertex $x$ we have that $d^r(x)\geq \left\lceil \frac {n+1}{2} \right\rceil $ and $d^b(x)\geq \left\lceil \frac {n+1}{2}\right\rceil $, then $G^c$ has a proper Hamiltonian cycle for $n$ even and a proper cycle of length $n-1$ for $n$ odd. \end{theorem}